alireza-sharifpour/bitcoin-payment-app/README.md

 https://yourapp.com/transaction/1a2b3c4d5e6f...                          # ⏳ PLANNED
 ```

-**Current Status**: The dynamic address routing enhancement has been implemented, transforming the application from a purely form-based payment processor into a more comprehensive system with direct address access.
+**Current Status**: The dynamic address routing enhancement has been implemented with full server-side rendering support, transforming the application from a purely form-based payment processor into a more comprehensive system with direct address access and optimized data loading.
+The implementation includes:

+- **Server-Side Data Prefetching**: Payment status data is fetched on the server and hydrated to the client
+- **Query Client Optimization**: Cached query client instance per request using React's cache() function
+- **Seamless Hydration**: TanStack Query's HydrationBoundary ensures smooth transition from SSR to client
+- **Fallback Handling**: Graceful error handling with client-side fetching as backup

 Transaction detail pages are planned for future implementation.

 ### 7. Integration & Ecosystem